jackyaz/octograph/README.md

 If you think you'd find this useful, but haven't switched to Octopus yet, then you can follow my referrer link [https://share.octopus.energy/ashen-stone-712](https://share.octopus.energy/ashen-stone-712)

 Suitable for fixed rate electricity and gas tariffs such as Octopus Fixed 24M Super Green tariff.
+Energy data for the previous hour will be collected, running every hour on the hour.

 Included is an example Grafana dashboard to visualise the captured data.